Juvido/Final-project-Full-stack/README.md

 Now, I'm a Full-Stack developer.
 Additional details regarding the creator, challenges, and encountered errors during game development can be found [here](https://prezi.com/i/yy3jv3_gina4/).

-## About template Model

-The general template was built and provided by Teacher [Alexandre Lima](https://github.com/alexandreatlima/vite-template-tailwind).